gopchandani/flow_validator/README.md

 ### How do I get set up? ###

+* This project been tested to run fine on Ubuntu 14.04 and 16.04 LTS.
 * Get RYU version 4.0 from their repo at: http://osrg.github.io/ryu/
-* Need to install the SEL Python packages.
-* Ensure that OVS version is 2.3.0
+* Ensure that openvswitch version is at least 2.3.0
 * If you don't have pip installed, then install the python package manager.
 (Ubuntu package: python-pip)
 * sudo apt-get install python-oslo.config
 * sudo pip install sortedcontainers